Last updated on September 17th, 2023 at 08:30 am

 For starters, early weaning helps kittens socialize more easily with other cats and humans in the household.
 This is because they become accustomed to being away from their mother.

 Early-weaned kittens tend to be less picky eaters as adults since they have already been exposed to various flavors and textures during this important stage of development.

 Early weaning also offers health benefits for your cat later in life.

-By introducing your kittens early into the home environment, you can ensure that your new family member stays safe while getting used to their new surroundings.
+By introducing your kittens early to the home environment, you can ensure that your new family member stays safe while getting used to their new surroundings.